skills/test-with-actions/.github/steps/3-step.md

 1. Open the `tests/calculations_test.py` file.

 1. Add the following 2 entries.
+(They are commented out.)

    ```py
    def test_area_of_circle_negative_radius(self):